-As you know, India is a very quirky country, and in a general sense it's somewhat of a spiritual supermarket.
-Many people go to visit, thinking they will find a yogi, swami, or guru that will help them overcome their problems, spritual angst, and so forth, but tend to get bamboozled without having noticed it until further in their spiritual careers.
-The crux of the issue is that India is much like a Walmart of spirituality, there are hidden gems that you will never uncover, and much of what you will find is only cheap plastic or a polluted mockery of yesteryears.
-There are many charlatans all over the world that will asks for your money, even a small sum, for your salvation, much of which you should already be familiar with.
+You may have heard that India is a very quirky country, and in a general sense is somewhat of a spiritual supermarket.
+Many people go to visit thinking they will find a swami or guru that will help them overcome their spiritual angst, but too often get bamboozled without having noticed it until further in their spiritual careers.
+The crux of the issue is that India is much like a Walmart of spirituality; there are hidden gems that you will never uncover, and much of what you will find is only cheap plastic or a polluted mockery of yesteryears.
+There are many charlatans all over the world that will asks you for money in return for your salvation, much of which you should already be familiar with.
 There are many names to list, all of whom insist on having your money to be near them and attain a new mind.
-I will avoid going through all of them here, as there is mostly a handful of popular buffoons pretending to be swamis for your cash.
+I will avoid going through all of them here, as there are only a handful of popular buffoons pretending to be swamis for your cash.
 However, It applies to all of them: yogis, gurus, pundits, or preachers... they are all deceiving you.
 Unfortunately, once you drink their coolaid, you've already invested enough as to feel like never letting go.
 It is the result of losing part of your individuality and money.
 In otherwords, hardly anyone wants to die to a lie and it is difficult to comprehend one has gone that road.
 On this page you will find good options for your spiritual progress that will help you avoid scammers, and plagiarists.

-Sadguru is one of those culprits who people love to pay large sums of money, because of his promise of redemption, powers, and magic balloney.
-He's along the same lines of other popularisers who don't intent your wellbeing, and in an different era would have simply been dubbed as an occultist, however the correct term today might be psychological manipulator.
-Just watch some of his videos on youtube, and you will notice the silliness of the whole act by yourself.
+Sadguru is one of those culprits who people love to visit, because of his white beard and funny gimmickry.
+He's along the same lines of other popularisers who don't care about your love for others.
+In an different era, they would have simply been dubbed as occultists, however the correct term today might be psychological manipulator.
+Just watch some of his videos on youtube, and you will notice the silliness of the whole act after some patience.

 As a general rule, try to grasp this premise: there are no more saviours, don't wait for swami's help or guruji to remove your sorrows.
 It ain't happening like this anymore.

 It's really up to you to be more serious about the next steps you need to undergo.
-It's all free, and readily available (but a well kept secret for some reason).
-Whether you are a sikh, christian, muslim, jewish person, or whatnot, you can still benefit from it.
+Whether you are a sikh, christian, muslim, or jewish you may still benefit from it.

 As a caveat, since I am a muslim, I ought to inform you that salaah (the islamic/prophetic prayer) is the most important to evolve spiritually, but people don't express this aspect of things in its completest sense.
 It might be needless to say that if you're performing salaah as you should, then you do not need so-hum, as the prayer of the prophet is more than so-hum.
 There is no replacement.
 So-hum however will lead you to a state of bliss, even as a muslim it will only enhance your spiritual journey, but it is not your religion like salaah.
 There's much to say regarding this topic, and will leave that to scholars as it isn't the focus of this article.

-In a nutshell, I am not providing you an analysis of a spiritual crisis.
 I'd like to inform you of some useful exercises and what to avoid, in order to achieve some tranquility and a sharp focus.
 This article is going to be to the point, and contains a table of contents for your perusal.
-There is nothing tricky, or bewildering about the material here, it's simply a matter of practice for your attention to shift towards your Self.
+There is nothing tricky, or bewildering about the material here, it's simply a matter of practice for your attention to shift towards your inner being.

-I'll provide this book for free, use it as you please, but don't hurt anyone with this knowledge or it will repay you tenfold.
-You might see a benefit or a boon out of it, but don't collude with the devil by pretending you're something you are not, as does such the like of Sadguru and others.
-As they say in Québecois, "we don't work for the devil, but only his step-brothers and half-cousins", meaning that "maybe we won't be so damned if nobody finds out", but we all know how that works out in the long run.
-This is a free journey, the price is mostly sheer exhaustion.
+I'll provide this book freely, use it as you please, but don't hurt anyone with this knowledge or it will repay you severalfold.
+You might see a boon out of it, but don't collude with the devil by pretending you're something you are not, as does such the likes of Sadguru.
+As they say in Québecois, "we don't work for the devil, but only his step-brothers", implying the false notion that "maybe we won't be so damned if nobody finds out".
+This is a free journey, the price is exhaustion.

 Table of Contents

-- So-Hum meditation <– you were looking for this, maybe?
+- How to perform So-Hum meditation <– were you looking for this ?

 What are Mantras?